Protesters with Black Lives Matter movement descend on Brunswick Police Department

 “The fires you’re seeing in these different states and the riots that you’re seeing in these different states are not the typical angry black man that people like to portray,” he said.
 “It’s tiredness.
 It’s people who are fed up, it’s people who are just done.”

-Brunswick Police Chief Richard Rizzo said in a statement Monday that members of the Brunswick Police Department agree with the protesters.
+Brunswick Police Chief Richard Rizzo said Monday that members of the Brunswick Police Department agree with the protesters.

 “The killing of George Floyd disgusts all of us and embarrassed our profession,” Rizzo said.